Gelephu Mindfulness City: Infrastructure

 The region is to include an international airport, whose first phase will accommodate around 1.3 million passengers annually, with plans for expansion to 5.5 million.
 To fund the airport and related infrastructure, including high-speed rail links to India and smart grid systems, Bhutan launched its first-ever domestic bond offering in 2025, which has seen strong support from local investors.

 Recent developments

 In January 2025, the GMC received attention for its Gross National Happiness (GNH) concept, which prioritizes spiritual well-being, cultural preservation, good governance, and environmental conservation over economic growth.
 As Bhutan's Prime Minister Tshering Tobgay stated, "Happiness and well-being of people must be the purpose of capitalism".

 As of September 2025, the "Innovate for GMC" program had attracted over 1,700 applicants, offering stipends to 500 youth for idea incubation in October.
 Prime Minister Tshering Tobgay promoted investment opportunities at the UNGA P3 Summit in New York City.

 On 26 September 2025, the digital asset financial services company Matrixport announced that it had received a financial services license to operate in GMC.
 It also stated that it would open an office in GMC and cultivate local talent.

+On 11 December 2025, Bhutan launched a new national blockchain initiative with the TER gold-backed digital token on the Solana platform.
+Issued by the Gelephu Mindfulness City and supported by the kingdom's sovereign framework, the TER token is designed to act as a bridge between traditional gold value and blockchain-based finance, offering international investors a tokenized, accessible version of gold with the benefits of digital custody and global transferability.
+The distribution and custody of TER are handled by DK Bank, Bhutan's first licensed digital bank, allowing investors in the initial phase to acquire the tokens directly through the bank, thus integrating traditional asset purchasing familiarity with the transparency of digital ownership.
+This move is part of Bhutan's national strategy to diversify its economy and establish Gelephu as a special administrative region attracting global investment through digital assets.

+Bitcoin Development Pledge

+On 17 December 2025, King Jigme Khesar Namgyel Wangchuck announced the "Bitcoin Development Pledge", committing up to 10,000 Bitcoin (approximately $1 billion) from the national reserves to fund the development of Gelephu Mindfulness City.
+Governed by a framework focused on transparency and capital preservation, the pledge is intended to serve as a long-term sovereign reserve to generate yields for the city's infrastructure without selling its underlying assets.
+This initiative follows other digital asset integrations within the city, including the use of cryptocurrency for tourism payments and the issuance of a sovereign-backed gold token named "TER".